lerna-lite/lerna-lite/packages/version/README.md

 This option will push all git tags one by one to overcome a GitHub limitation, which can happen when using `independent` mode and too many tags are pushed at once.

+> **Note** please be aware that there is a performance impact to push each tag one at a time since this action is purposely limited to a concurrency of 1.

 ### `--remote-client <type>`

 Define which remote client type is used, this option is only useful with the option [`--changelog-include-commits-client-login [msg]`](#--changelog-include-commits-client-login-msg)